nickfreese/iceTray/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-How it works:
+*How it works:*

 you create a new iceTray object and define a 'requests' object.
 This object takes objects numbered started from zero.

-example: requests: {0:{}, 1:{}, 2:{}};
+*example:* requests: {0:{}, 1:{}, 2:{}};

-each number object requires a 'url' parameter specifying a source.
+ - each number object requires a 'url' parameter specifying a source.

-All other parameters are optional.
+ - All other parameters are optional.

-dependencies: [2, 4],
+*dependencies:* [2, 4],

-responseType: 'response type', //defaults to ''
+*responseType:* 'response type', //defaults to ''

-method: 'POST or GET' //defaults to GET
+*method:* 'POST or GET' //defaults to GET

-placement:  domNode //in the case of loading external JS or CSS this is the dom node which you would like to append the script
+*placement:*  domNode //in the case of loading external JS or CSS this is the dom node which you would like to append the script

-response: //stores the request response.  is not parameter;
+*response:* //stores the request response.  is not parameter

 ------------------------------------------------------------------------------------------------------------